-These past three months have flown by at an almost breakneck pace.
-Savannah has been a gracious, welcoming, wild and unforgettable host to us, and we couldn’t have hoped to choose a better city.
+This might be a city which moves slow, but our three months here flew by at a breakneck pace.
+Savannah had been a friendly, wild and unforgettable place to temporarily call home, and we couldn’t have hoped to have chosen a better city.

 We’ve said it before, and we’ll repeat ourselves again: Savannah is a photographer’s dream.
 Whether you’re looking for images that are beautiful, amusing, haunting or just plain weird, you hardly have to try.
 Just lift your camera, click the shutter, and you’re almost guaranteed to have a compelling shot.
 We took tens of thousands of photographs during our three months in the city… here are a few of the better ones.

 Before moving to Savannah, we didn’t know much about the city.
 And although we weren’t expecting to find a Victorian-era scenario, with Southern belles strolling the streets and coquettishly dropping their handkerchiefs to attract the attention of menfolk, we also weren’t prepared to find the streets dominated by pink-haired girls and hipsters with ironic mustaches.
 In other words: we had no idea about the existence of SCAD.

 One of the first things Jürgen did when we got to Savannah was type “German Restaurant” into Google.
 The nearest place bore the tongue-twisty name of Schnitzel Shack, and was a half-hour away in a town called Rincon (rhymes with Lincoln).

 Less heralded than Bonaventure Cemetery on Whitemarsh Island, but nearly as beautiful and free from almost any tourist presence, the twin cemeteries of Laurel Grove North and Laurel Grove South are nice places to spend a quiet afternoon among the dead.